ross-nordstrom/learning-angular/README.md

 Keep `$scope` out of your methods as much as possible.
 By keeping methods functional (independent of program state), we make it easier to write tests.

 ## Isolate Scope
 A common problem in angular apps is scope conflicts.
+These occur because directives are typically made for reuse (such as element or attribute reuse), which means you want to use the same directive many times in a given page, but probably don't want them influencing each other.
 Isolating the scope in your directives can help with this.
 First, a basic example of isolating scope in a directive:

 `index.html`
 ```HTML